 - Fit well with other technologies as part of a holistic approach to data security

 For Information Governance Directors, you’ll enjoy DLP because it:

 - Addresses the organizational risk appetite and provides mitigation strategies

 - Allows the firm to comply with regulatory requirements regarding limitations on information access, use, or transfer

 - DLP policies allow offer meaningful protection without impeding information flows critical to your work

 - Enhance operational practices by applying different DLP policies to for example:

-NetDocuments DLP is a flexible solution for providing additional security to protect against insider threats to your data, and mitigating the risks of malicious, careless or accidental exfiltration of information from your repository.
+NetDocuments Data Loss Prevention is a flexible solution for providing additional security to protect against insider threats to your data, and mitigating the risks of malicious, careless or accidental exfiltration of information from your repository.